cysouw/diathesis/text/c13_zumInfinitive.md

 ### *sein+am‑In­fi­ni­tiv* Progressive (*Progressiv*) {#sec:zuminfinitive-sein-am}

 The *sein+am‑In­fi­ni­tiv* progressive has already extensively been investigated [@krause2002; @gargyan2010] and I will not repeat all results from those investigations here.
 This construction can be used with intransitive verbs to mark an ongoing activity [@next a].
 It is considered colloquial and frowned upon in formal writing, but it is in widespread use.
 Transitive verbs can only be used with incorporated objects without article [@next b], which are arguably intransitive (see [@sec:case-incorporation]).
-The variant with a separated object without article is only used in a small patch at the Dutch border of the German speaker area [@next c].^[Verlaufsform mit 'am'.
+The variant with a separated object without article is only used in a small patch at the Dutch border of the German-speaking area [@next c].^[Verlaufsform mit 'am'.
 In: Elspaß, Stephan & Robert Möller.
 2003ff.
 Atlas zur deutschen Alltagssprache (AdA).
 Online at <https://www.atlas-alltagssprache.de/r10-f10abcd>, accessed 29 November 2021.]

 ::: ex
 - Der Feind greift an. \